mayrmt/tutorial_block_preconditioning_in_4C/fsi/part_II.md

 > Again, the exact details of the problem setup are not important for the course of this tutorial and, thus, are omitted for the sake of brevity.

-The simulation model defined uses the following files:
+The simulation model is defined using the following files:

 - `pw.4C.yaml`: simulation parameters and boundary conditions for a pressure wave travelling through an elastic tube
 - `gmres_fsi.xml`: definition of a GMRES solver from Belos (required for iterative solvers throughout the tutorial)